Actindo-AG/Documentation/DatabaseAndReporting/Integration/03_ManageTimeSeriesDatabases.md

 ## Delete a time series database

-A time series database can be deleted if it no longer in use.
+A time series database can be deleted if it is no longer in use.

 #### Prerequisites